Which Of The Following Four Statements Establishes The Identity

 The Ever-Evolving Nature of Identity in the Digital Age

 The digital age has further complicated the concept of identity.
-Individuals now have online identities that may or may not accurately reflect their offline selves.
+On top of that, individuals now have online identities that may or may not accurately reflect their offline selves.
 Digital identities are often constructed through social media profiles, online interactions, and virtual representations.

 Establishing identity in the digital realm presents unique challenges: